Earn2Trade Blog

 William Gann’s Writing

-Starting with his 30-page essay, Speculation A Profitable Profession in 1910, William Delbert Gann would write many books.
-His work ranged from technical manuals where he outlined his trading methods in great detail to sci-fi novels.
+Starting with his 30-page essay, Speculation: A Profitable Profession, in 1910, William Delbert Gann would write many books.
+His work ranged from technical manuals, where he outlined his trading methods in great detail, to sci-fi novels.

 One notable example of the latter is The Tunnel Thru the Air, published in 1927.
 Some view the fictional war in the book as a prediction of WWII and Japan’s attack on the US.
 It’s worth noting, however, that W.N.
 Gann isn’t known to have made any such claims himself.

 Of course, what he’s best known for is his educational material.
-These include the Wall Street Stock Selector in 1930, New Stock Trend Detector in 1936, and How to Make Profits in Commodities and How to Make Profits Trading IN Puts And Calls, both published in 1941.
+These include the Wall Street Stock Selector in 1930, New Stock Trend Detector in 1936, and How to Make Profits in Commodities and How to Make Profits Trading In Puts And Calls, both published in 1941.

 Gann’s Later Years